 At Eye Consultants of Pennsylvania, we have a long track record of success in laser vision correction for patients throughout Schuylkill County.
-Our cornea surgery experts, Adam J. Altman, MD and Jonathan D. Primack, MD, have a combined 32 years of experience with LASIK eye surgery and are the only board certified and cornea fellowship-trained LASIK specialists in the area.
+Our cornea surgery experts, Adam J. Altman, MD, Jonathan D. Primack, MD, and Kevin J. Shah, MD, have a combined 32 years of experience with LASIK eye surgery and are the only board certified and cornea fellowship-trained LASIK specialists in the area.

 The LASIK procedure involves making a flap in the cornea and reshaping the inner tissue.
 This has traditionally been done with a hand-held mechanical instrument, called a microkeratome, which contains a metal blade.
 However, dramatic advances in laser technology and surgical techniques have made more options available for correcting vision problems.

-Dr. Altman’s and Dr. Primack’s preferred technique for laser vision correction is the state-of-the-art bladeless, also called “all-laser,” LASIK procedure, which modifies the curvature of your cornea with cool laser beams instead of a surgical blade.
+Dr. Altman’s, Dr. Primack’s and Dr. Shah’s preferred technique for laser vision correction is the state-of-the-art bladeless, also called “all-laser,” LASIK procedure, which modifies the curvature of your cornea with cool laser beams instead of a surgical blade.
 This state-of-the-art bladeless technique provides an unprecedented level of safety, precision, and comfort.

 If you’re considering LASIK, you probably have some questions.